TheoBuchwald/UCPH-KVM/README.md

 <details><summary> Program information </summary>
 <p>

-  A script designed to convert a xyz file to a pov file for the program POV-Ray which can be used ot ake visually pretty graphics
+  A script designed to convert a xyz file to a pov file for the program POV-Ray which can be used to make visually pretty graphics

   The only argument you have to provide is the xyz file(s)